Where to Wear and NOT Wear Sequins? Your Questions ANSWERED!

-- Matt sequins in neutral colors work for work
+- Matt sequins in neutral colors work for work (by @driesvannoten from @tsum_moscow)

 Wait till you get the job and get the lay of the fashion landscape in your new place of employment before you take the plunge and bling up, in a subtle way, for your 9 to 5.
 Don’t risk wearing sequins at the job interview.

 Sequins are not dirty per se but they do have a lot of surface area and/or tiny nooks and crannies, depending on the type of sequining.
 So another venue to avoid wearing sequin clothing, or other items like sequin hats, is a hospital.

 Think about it like this.
 Your own hair also has a lot of surface area and therefore gets coated with a lot more bacteria on each strand than just the surface of your scalp alone does.
 That’s the reason hairnets and caps are worn by doctors and food service workers.
 (No one wants bacteria-laden hair dropping into their Happy Meal or heart transplant.)